 Fish hook plants are native to tropical rainforests, so they prefer warm temperatures.
 The ideal temperature range for fish hook plants is between 65 and 85 degrees Fahrenheit.
 If the temperature drops below 60 degrees Fahrenheit, the plant may become dormant.
 If the temperature rises above 85 degrees Fahrenheit, the plant may start to wilt.

-If you live in an area with cold winters, you can bring your fish hook plant indoors during the winter months.
+in an area with cold winters, you can bring your fish hook plant indoors during the winter months.
 Place the plant in a bright spot near a window, and make sure to keep the temperature above 60 degrees Fahrenheit.

 If you live in an area with hot summers, you can protect your fish hook plant from the heat by placing it in a shady spot outdoors.
 You can also mist the plant regularly to help keep it cool.